Key Quote

 WOW — NARCISSISTIC PARENTING (Psychology)

-Modern psychological theory identifies narcissistic parenting as a pattern where parents view children as extensions of themselves rather than independent beings.
+Modern psychological theory identifies narcissistic parentingnarcissistic parenting — A pattern where parents see children as extensions of themselves as a pattern where parents view children as extensions of themselves rather than independent beings.
 Leonato's 'mine' repetition is a textbook example: Hero exists to reflect his glory ('mine I praised, mine that I was proud on'), and when she fails to do so, she must be destroyed.
 Shakespeare dramatises the psychological damage of a parenting model that confuses love with possession — Leonato genuinely loves Hero, but his love is structured by ownership rather than empathy.
-The play thus becomes a critique of conditional love — love that exists only as long as the loved one serves the lover's self-image.
+The play thus becomes a critique of conditional loveconditional love — Love that depends on the loved one meeting certain expectations — love that exists only as long as the loved one serves the lover's self-image.

 Key Words